vishal-1344/lisa/README.md

 *LISA* models an agent as a **singularly perturbed dynamical system** with:

-1. **Fast behavioral dynamics**: what the system does currently
+1. **Fast behavioral dynamics**: what the system does in the present.
 2. **Slow structural dynamics**: how the underlying structure shaping the behavior is perceived and regulated to remain stable under drift.

-The central idea is **manifold stability**: maintain a low-dimensional *attracting* latent manifold embedded in a high-dimensional state space so that inference trajectories remain coherent even when inputs, statistics, or regimes shift.
+The central idea is **manifold stability**: maintain a low-dimensional *attracting* latent manifold embedded in a high-dimensional state space so that inference trajectories remain coherent when inputs, statistics, or regimes shift.

 Crucially, *LISA* is not a training-time method.
 It does not require retraining epochs or overwriting the underlying model parameters.
 Instead, it adapts the process of inference and structural regulation using stability-aligned signals, enabling robust behavior in non-stationary settings.